CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Management.md

 ## Setup Jenkins master in management AWS account

-1. If there is an existing "ab2d-jenkins-master-ami", rename it in the AWS managemenet account as follows
+1. If there is an existing "ab2d-jenkins-master-ami AMI", rename it in the AWS management account as follows

    *Format:*